goneri/kitchen-mincer/doc/source/index.rst

 The floating ips
 ----------------

+Floating IP are depending on the environment.
+For example, an OpenStack tenant will get its own list of reserved public IP.
+It may be important to reuse them when the application will go live, for example, to preserve DNS or HA configuration.

 The "floating_ips" section in the environment allows to specify some floating IPs which are used by the Heat template.
 These floating IPs could be static or dynamic.